Cemetery of the Defenders of Lwów

 Cemetery of the Defenders of Lwów in 2007, after restoration.

 The Cemetery of the Defenders of Lwów (Cmentarz Obrońców Lwowa, Cmentarz Orląt Lwowskich, Cemetery of the Lwów Eaglets, Orlat Cemetery) is a memorial and a burial place for the Poles and their allies who died in Lwów (Lviv) during the hostilities of the Polish-Ukrainian War and Polish-Soviet War between 1918 and 1920.

 The complex is a part of the city's historic Lychakiv Cemetery.
 There are about 3000 graves in that part of the cemetery; some from the Lwów Eaglets young militia volunteers, after whom that part of the cemetery is named.
 It was one of the most famous necropolises of the interwar Poland.

 Initially neglected during Soviet times, much of the cemetery was destroyed in 1971.
-Following the Revolutions of 1989, the cemetery remained neglected until improvements in Polish-Ukrainian relations that resulted in its rebuilding and refurbishment, leading to it becoming one of the principal tourist attractions of Lviv.
+Following the Revolutions of 1989, the cemetery remained neglected until improvements in Polish-Ukrainian relations resulted in its rebuilding and refurbishment, leading to it becoming one of the principal tourist attractions of Lviv.